stothard-group/snp_conversion/README.GenotypeConcordance.md

 Some portions of the program can make use of multiple cores on Unix systems (Linux, Macintosh, and WSL - Windows Subsystem for Linux).
 This behaviour can be controlled using the `--threads` option.
 On these systems, the default is 2 threads, but more threads can be specified.
-Unfortunately, threading is not supported on Windows machines.

 ### Verbose logging